chunyulin/hpc_snippet/vasp/README.md

 o Contiguous pointer from non-contiguous target in Gcc8: See https://www.vasp.at/forum/viewtopic.php?f=2&t=17792

+o CUDA SM70 deprecate 'shfl' without '.sync': `warning : Instruction 'shfl' without '.sync' is deprecated since PTX ISA version 6.0 and will be discontinued in a future PTX ISA version`

 ### Reference:
 * [GPU_port_of_VASP](https://www.vasp.at/wiki/index.php/GPU_port_of_VASP)
 * [A commercial service of VASP by ExaByte.io](https://docs.exabyte.io/tutorials/dft/electronic/overview/)